LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 But what are South Australians being told?
 Read more

-MURRAY DARLING PLAN BASED ON JUNK SCIENCE SAYS NEW REPORT
+NEW REPORT: MDB PLAN BASED ON JUNK SCIENCE

 A report released on February 29th 2012 by the Australian Environment Foundation undermines the claim by the South Australian government that the Murray River’s terminal Lower Lakes have a freshwater history, a key plank of their demand for an additional 4,000 gigalitres of water under the Murray Darling Basin water reform plan.